City Studies

 City Studies Workshop I provides training in a range of career-oriented research, consulting, and professional skills.
 Through a series of 4-week modules, students will develop professional practice oriented skills, such as conducting public consultations, participating in design charrettes, making public presentations, writing policy briefing notes, conducting stakeholder interviews, working with community partner organizations, organizing and running public debates, and participant observation of council meetings and policy processes at Toronto City Hall.

-Prerequisite: 15.0 credits, including completion of the following requirements of the Specialist and Major/Major Co-op programs in City Studies: 1.
-Introduction to Social Science Thought, 2.
-Core Courses, and 3.
-Methods
+Prerequisite: 15.0 credits, including completion of the following requirements of the Specialist and Major/Major Co-op programs in City Studies: (2) Core Courses and (3) Methods

 Exclusion: (CITC05H3)